 – In terms of games this studio has been in charge of all the footage for the “Tales” series of games until 2011’s Tales of Xillia, where the cutscenes were handled by studio Ufotable instead.

 – On the movie side this studio has housed the production of Hiroyuki Okiura’s A Letter to Momo and Pokemon Black & White: The Movie as well as movie adaptations of various Tales games.

 – This studio has also created shorts like Shouka, as well as titles for the Young Animator Training Project such as Tansu Warashi and Wasurenagumo.

-- Their most recent work is the adaptation of Robotic;Notes.
+– Most recent work is Ace of Diamond.

 - IG Section 5